cernopendata/cernopendata-client/docs/usage.rst

 Verifying files
 ---------------

-If you have downloaded the data files for a record before, and you would like to verify their integrity and check whether there haven't been some critical updates on the CERN Open Data portal side, you can use the **verify-files** command:
+If you have downloaded the data files for a certain record, and you would like to verify their integrity and check whether there haven't been some critical updates on the CERN Open Data portal side, you can use the **verify-files**
+command:

 .. code-block:: console